gkroon/gentoo-pi/README.md

 ## To do list
 If you wish to contribute, the following items are identified as useful additions that haven't been "claimed" by anyone yet.

-1. Simplify the installation experience (ncurses?);
+1. Simplify the installation experience (full ncurses wizard?);
-2. Add argument to build arm64, instead of default armv7;
-3. Add arguments to specify boot, swap, root partition sizes;
+2. Add arguments to specify boot, swap, root partition sizes;
-4. Create non-boot partitions inside LVM.
+3. Create non-boot partitions inside LVM;
+4. Use password protected GPG key to unlock LUKS.

 N.b.: This check list will be moved to separate issues, or another convenient tracking solution when multiple people start to contribute.
 At the moment this list is only for my own convenience.

 ## Raw ideas
 1. Ansible/Python refactor?
-2. If building arm64, maybe use stage4 instead of stage3?
-3. Maybe add an argument for increased verbosity, to keep track of each installation phase?
+2. Maybe add an argument for increased verbosity, to keep track of each installation phase?